snowby666/Django-OpenCV-Video-Streaming/README.md

     });}
 ```
 - Server-side (decode the Bytes data from Client-side.
-Next, we can use OpenCV library for Image Processing with any ML/AI algorithms or heavy computational processes of your choices.
+Next, we can use OpenCV for Image Processing with any ML/AI algorithm or heavy computational processes of your choice.
 Finally, the frame will be encoded to Base64 and passed back to Client-side to update the src of canvas)

 - Example:
 ```python